Raiders sign guard Richie Incognito to 2-year extension - WHIZ News

 Incognito was suspended for the first two games of the season but quickly emerged as a locker room leader and a force on the offensive line.
 He played 12 games for the Raiders and was named a Pro Bowl alternate.

+“He’s a big part of this team and to get Incognito for two more years is big for us,” coach Jon Gruden said.
+“He’s a leader on this team.
+He’s an excellent player.
+He has a lot of life in his legs, in his body.
+He has the passion to still keep going and we think he’s one of the best interior players in football.”

-According to SportsInfo Solutions, Incognito had only five blown blocks on 742 snaps this season, the best rate among any offensive lineman with at least 200 snaps this season.
+According to SportsInfo Solutions, Incognito had only five blown blocks on 742 snaps this season, the best rate among any offensive lineman with at least 200 snaps.

 Incognito also stayed out of trouble off the field this season, giving the Raiders confidence to keep him in place for the future when the franchise moves to Las Vegas next year.